davide-bergamasco/dncs-lab/README.md

 The first command is common for all the scripts, it simply activates the "non interactive" mode.
 You use this mode when you need zero interaction while installing via apt (It accepts the default answer for all questions).
 The second line is also contained in every startup script, it creates a file with the name of the script.
-This is useful when all the machine are running because we can check that each machine has executed the correct script.
+This is useful when all the machines are running because we can check that each machine has executed the correct script.
 The last three lines are used to add the routes for the various subnets.
 The used syntax is :

 sudo ip route add NET_ADDRESS via NEXT_HOP_ADDRESS dev INTERFACE_NAME